formisol/A-gift-for-mi-sol./README.md

 i made this little corner of github as a gift for you.

-every line of code, every idea, and every late night spent creating it
+every line of code, every idea,

-was done while thinking about you.
+it was done while thinking about you.

 thank you for making my days brighter,